 It’s the most satisfying time of year.
 Trees laden with fruit, vegetable patches across the county groaning with produce, and brambles starting to drip with blackberries.
 Which means it’s also time to start gathering in the fruits of the summer’s labours and dare I say it, preparing for autumn and winter by freezing, preserving, and baking whatever you can.
 Even for the most disinterested of cooks, there is something wholesome about the process of bringing in the harvest and preparing for the months ahead.

-But even if you’re not a keen cook, the following recipe for a carrot chutney courtesy of The Quirky Mixologist is super simple, delicious and great for late summer salads!
+But even if you’re not a keen cook, the following Sussex chutney recipe courtesy of The Quirky Mixologist is super simple, delicious and great for late summer salads!

 1.5 kg – carrots, peeled and grated (laborious I know!)

 3 – packs of spring onions (only use the green tops – chopped)

 90 g – fresh ginger root – finely chopped

 750 ml – apple cider vinegar

 2 tsp – black pepper